content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/Java-non-access-modifiers.md

 6.  strictfp
 7.  native

-**1. Final Non Access Modifiers**
+## 1. Final Non Access Modifiers

-This modifier can be applied with:
+-   This modifier can be applied with:

-1. Class
-2. Method
-3. Instance Variable
-4. Local Variable
-5. Method arguments

 ![](media/5fd34fd7e41728eedad5c45103321855.png)

+**Final Class**:

--   **Final Class**: Final Keyword is used with a class when we want to restrict its inheritance by any other class.
-For example, If we have a final class Honda, then any attempt to extend this class can lead to a compile-time error.
+-   Final Keyword is used with a class when we want to restrict its inheritance by any other class.
+-   For example, If we have a final class Honda, then any attempt to extend this class can lead to a compile-time error.

-**Code:**
+**Example:**

 ![](media/01f6790733eff6a163337ffa9833d1e0.png)